At Saxilby Church of England Primary School we believe that all our children have an equal entitlement, and should have an equal opportunity to:

 - Have a love of learning

 The school receives funding from the Government to support it in trying to meet this aspiration.
 This is known as the Pupil Premium.
-Pupil premium is additional funding, from the government, provided to schools for supporting more pupils from low income families to ensure they benefit from the same opportunities as all other children.
-There are three categories in all that qualify for pupil premium:
+Pupil premium is additional funding, from the government, provided to schools for supporting more pupils to ensure they benefit from the same opportunities as all other children.
+There are a range of pupil premium grants.
+These include

 - Children who are eligible for free school meals (FSM)